AppliedMechanicsLab/ENGN0310/CourseInformation/Labs.md

 ## Location

-All three labs will be carried out in the _Applied Mechanics Lab_ located in Barus and Holley YYY <!--TODO: Sayaka add information about the lab-->
+All three labs will be carried out in the _Applied Mechanics Lab_ located in Barus and Holley YYY <!--SK_TODO: Sayaka add information about the lab-->

 ## Grading